Pylons-tech/pylons-testnet/MinorUpgrade.md

 ## Minor Upgrade

-         Target to get this upgrade done as quickly as possible 1-2mins
+         Target to get this upgrade done as quickly as possible: few seconds to a minute.

 1. Stop your node, get the new pylonsd version (v0.3.2) and `make install` the pylonsd binary